-Mr. Walker has taken and defended hundreds of depositions including those of expert witnesses such as physicians and vocational experts.
+Matt has taken and defended hundreds of depositions including those of expert witnesses such as physicians and vocational experts.
 He has developed proficiency in managing complex and high exposure workers' compensation claims involving technical and sometimes obscure medical issues.

-In 2012, Mr. Walker, along with two colleagues from the firm, drafted an Amicus Brief to the Supreme Court of Georgia on behalf of the Georgia Self-Insurer's Association, Georgia Manufacturer's Association and the Georgia Poultry Federation in the case of McRae v.
+In 2012, Matt, along with two colleagues from the firm, drafted an Amicus Brief to the Supreme Court of Georgia on behalf of the Georgia Self-Insurer's Association, Georgia Manufacturer's Association and the Georgia Poultry Federation in the case of McRae v.
 Arby's.
 In addition, he is a contributing editor to the Georgia Self Insurers Association, Workers' Compensation Desk Manual, Eighth Edition.

-Georgia State University School of Law, J.D., 2006
+Georgia State University, School of Law, J.D., 2006